 During the academic year 2017-2018, he will focus on completing his dissertation as a Graduate Research Fellow at the Center for the Study of Religion in Princeton.

 Born and raised in Japan, Tim holds a B.A. from Nyack College and an A.M. from Harvard University.
-Prior to coming to Princeton, he also worked in the chaplain’s office of a hospital in Osaka.
+Prior to coming to Princeton, he also worked for two years in the chaplain’s office of a hospital in Osaka.